Can you get a mortgage while unemployed?

 A mortgage applicant’s credit score, total assets and down payment are also key criteria that lenders consider, but “borrowers need some form of income to pass a lender’s underwriting process,” says Guy Cecala, chief executive and publisher of Inside Mortgage Finance.
 “You can’t just say, ‘I have no source of income and I want to buy a house,’ because no lender will offer you a loan.”
+This means it can be difficult to get a mortgage while unemployed.

 But while a job is the most common source of income, it isn’t the only one.
 Here’s how you might still be able to get a mortgage if you’re unemployed.